jakubboucek/wp-simple-config-mail-sender/readme.txt

 = Using Environment variable: =

-Same principe is available by define Evironment variable `WP_MAIL_FROM`.
+Same principe is available by define Environment variable `WP_MAIL_FROM`.

 == Changelog ==